Vietnam.vn - Nền tảng quảng bá Việt Nam

 Smaller protests also took place in several other areas near the Syrian coast, home to a large Alawite community, including in Tartous.

-An undated video circulating on social media shows an Alawite shrine in Aleppo burning, with armed men walking inside and posing near bodies.
+An undated video circulating on social media shows an Alawite shrine in Aleppo on fire, with armed men walking inside and posing near bodies.

 The Interior Ministry said the video was from a rebel offensive on Aleppo in late November.
-They said the video's current circulation was intended to incite ethnic tensions.
+It said the video's current circulation was aimed at inciting sectarian conflict.

 The ministry also confirmed that some members of the former regime attacked security forces in the coastal area on Wednesday, causing significant casualties.